eraoul/hamr2018/README.md

 ![picture](./seq2seq.png)

-Here, seq2seq is used with plain English text.
-We parse Bach's two-part inventions MIDI files and convert them into tokens (each token being a pair MIDI value/duration).
+For the seq2seq we parse Bach's two-part inventions MIDI files for each part and convert them into tokens (each token being a pair MIDI value/duration).

 The model can be expanded through the use of Neural Turing Machine, which is a form of a memory network (network, that has access to RAM).
 Neural Turing Machines function much the same way as ordinary
 Turing Machines, where a controller decides what to read from the memory and where to move its head.
 The difference is that a controller is a differentiable function (a neural network).
 We use an LSTM